Updated: Oct 12, 2022

 Did you know that home inspection issues are the biggest reasons for contract termination, amounting to fully one-third of all reported contract terminations?

 At EXP Realty, we understand that buying a home is one of the biggest and most important decisions you will make in your lifetime.
 And after working with tens of thousands of buyers, we’ve learned that there are three concerns (we call them the “BIG THREE”) that all homebuyers have in common.
+Get more information with this video slideshow - Why Get a Home Inspection.

 Our goal is to make sure you never have to ask yourself: How can I ensure that I don’t buy a property in poor condition?
 That’s why we work with you through every step of the home buying process, including home inspections and repairs.
 Here are a few questions we can answer to help you feel more comfortable when making an offer on a home: